 Some posts on this site contain affiliate links.
 If you book or buy something through these links, I earn a small commission (at no extra cost to you).
 Take a look at my privacy policy for more information.

+Before the trip, I did tons (and I mean tons) of research, making a shortlist of all the must-try food and best restaurants in the city.
 I didn’t want all that hard work to go to waste, so I thought I might as well turn it into a blog post.
-At least this way, all those calories I consumed are worth something!
+This way, all those calories I consumed are worth something!
+Here’s my guide to everything you need to try on your first trip to Seville – I hope you’re hungry…

 Seville Food Tours

 I highly recommend taking a food tour on your first day or evening in Seville.
 It’s a great way to get an overview of the city and try some of the main dishes.
-You can also take the opportunity to press your guide for some recommendations for the rest of your trip – both for dishes to try, and great restaurants.
+You can also take the opportunity to ask your guide for some recommendations for the rest of your trip – both for dishes to try, and great restaurants.

 Jamón Ibérico (from Huelva)

 Seville is just a short drive from the Andalucian province of Huelva, one of just four areas that produce true Ibérico ham.
-Jamón Ibérico de Bellota from Helva is known as some of the most flavourful in the country, so it’s a must-try in Seville!
+Jamón Ibérico de Bellota from Helva is known as one of the most flavourful in the country, so it’s a must-try in Seville!

 Where to Try: at Seville’s markets!
 I loved Jamoneria Jose Luis Romero in Triana Market, just across the river from the city centre.
+You can also take a day trip to Aracena from Seville to get an in-depth look at the artisanal ham-making process there.

 Salmorejo